 The warranty is limited to the repair and/or replacement of parts and/or units that upon examination at our factory are determined to be defective and in our judgment are subject to repair or replacement.
-Onsite labor and travel is an additional charge.

 All such repair shall be manufacturer's exclusive remedy.
 A date code, part number and serial number identify all such units.